A Case Of The Stir Crazies

 In all my hiking, I’m not sure I’ve seen too many pink-blazed trails.
 Cute.
 The Highland is a nice little trail with a huge payoff.
 I began down it heading south from the Carriage Trail early in my hike.
 It’s a nice, graded uphill through some laurel and hardwoods.
 Down and around and then back north, crossing the Carriage Trail and finally getting to the top of Lookout Mountain.

-At 744 feet, I’m hesitant to call this a mountain… but there is actually a very unique view.
+At 744 feet, I’m hesitant to call this a mountain… but there is actually a unique view.
 A straight shot across the Connecticut River Valley over to the ridges that the Metacomet Trail follow… with Hartford down below.
-There are a few views of Hartford from the west, but not too many from this vantage point.
+There are several views of Hartford from the west, but not too many from this vantage point.

 The Lookout Mountain Trail, 1.1 miles, yellow-blazed